 Once a detox program has been completed successfully, the next step is to enter a treatment program for alcohol use and addiction.
 Inpatient rehab programs are one of the most commonly suggested forms of treatment for an alcohol use disorder.
 These programs provide a high level of structure and intensive therapy on a daily basis.

 Inpatient rehab programs require patients to reside in the treatment for an extended period of time, usually between 30 and 60 days.
 Each rehab facility will be different, but most tend to focus on a particular form of treatment and integrate other therapies to provide a comprehensive approach to recovery.

 Medication-Assisted Treatment (MAT)

 Some treatment facilities incorporate medication-assisted treatment (MAT) into their overall plan of recovery.
-Some of the most commonly used medications in the treatment of alcoholism include naltrexone (Vivitrol, ReVia), disulfiram (Antabuse), and acamprosate calcium (Campral).
+Some of the most commonly used medications in the treatment of alcoholism include naltrexone (Vivitrol, ReVia), disulfiram (Antuse), and acamprosate calcium (Campral).

 Vivitrol works by preventing alcohol to cause a euphoric effect in the mind and body, helping to reduce alcohol cravings.
 Campral is a drug that helps to reduce physical and emotional distress once the alcohol has left the system.
-Antabuse works by causing individuals to become ill if alcohol is ingested, helping to prevent relapse.
+Antuse works by causing individuals to become ill if alcohol is ingested, helping to prevent relapse.

 Outpatient Treatment For Alcohol Dependence

-If you have a more mild form of alcohol use disorder or are unable to get away from daily responsibilities such as work or school for an extended period of time, another treatment option is outpatient alcohol rehab.
+If you have a more mild form of alcohol use disorder or are unable to get away from daily responsibilities such as work or school for an extended period of time, another treatment option for alcoholism is outpatient alcohol rehab.
 These programs are still intensive but do not require patients to live at the facility and allow individuals to continue to go to work or school while receiving treatment.